Thrombotic Thrombocytopenic Purpura

 Copyright © Nucleus Medical Media, Inc.

-- Look for signs of damage to red blood cells (hemolysis) and anemia
+- Slow damage to red blood cells

-There are no current guidelines to prevent TTP because the cause is unknown.
+There are no known guidelines to prevent this health problem.

 American Society of Hematology